Oxfordshire Homeless Movement

 OHM continued to plan fit-for-purpose accommodation, and considering needs, sources and costs once the emergency support ended.
 OHM's advisory panel of people with lived experience of homelessness (LEAF) continued to be involved in every aspect of its decision-making.

-To ensure that we can continue making an impact to the lives of those experiencing homelessness in Oxfordshire post-pandemic, please consider donating to us today
+To ensure that we can continue making an impact to the lives of those experiencing homelessness in Oxfordshire post-pandemic, please donate today